How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 4. Gothic Wedding Fashion: Romance Meets Drama

-Off-the-rack dresses styled with lace veils or corsetry.
+Off-the-rack dresses styled with lace veils or corsetry can look stunning.

-Cloaks, cathedral-length veils, heirloom jewellery, or statement accessories.
-Twilight Couture have a fabulous selection (@twilightcouture)
+Cloaks, cathedral-length veils, heirloom jewellery, or statement accessories can complete your look.
+Twilight Couture has a fabulous selection (@twilightcouture).

-My recommended suppliers here are Novo Bridal (@novo_bridal_) and Crazy in Love Bridal (@crazyinlovebridal).
+My recommended suppliers include Novo Bridal (@novo_bridal_) and Crazy in Love Bridal (@crazyinlovebridal).

-For the finishing touches to your look, for MUA/ hair @glitzandglamsquadkent, @hair.styledbydanielle, @alexjaggermua and @emzmakeupartist_bridal are all experts in the field of Gothic glam.
+For the finishing touches, I recommend @glitzandglamsquadkent, @hair.styledbydanielle, @alexjaggermua, and @emzmakeupartist_bridal.
+They are all experts in the field of Gothic glam.

 5. Venue Choices That Do the Heavy Lifting

-Historic halls, libraries, old churches, or art spaces.
+Historic halls, libraries, old churches, or art spaces create an enchanting atmosphere.

-Castles, cathedrals, or ruins.
+Castles, cathedrals, or ruins can provide a stunning backdrop.
 Allington Castle in Kent is just gorgeous!
-And can be contacted at @allingtoncastleevents.
+You can contact them at @allingtoncastleevents.

 6. Music, Food & Darkly Romantic Details

-Gothic-style cake with pressed flowers.
+Gothic-style cakes with pressed flowers can be visually striking.
 Cake Katherine (@bluebirdsbakehouse) creates stunningly beautiful dark cakes.

-Finally if having a content creator is your thing Amy (@reeldealsocial) would be my suggestion.
+If having a content creator is your thing, I’d suggest Amy (@reeldealsocial).

 Illustrated Gothic Love